-Review Sample Provided by: be quiet!
+Review Sample Provided By: be quiet!

-Product Name/Link to Website: Silent Base 600
+Product Name and Website: Silent Base 600

 Be quiet! takes a conservative approach to the shipping box with a plain brown cover using black print.
 Once inside however, there are a few things of note that are atypical of other case packaging: namely the use of fabric cover instead of plastic and supporting foam for the bottom to absorb any extra unwanted impact.
 The Styrofoam packaging flanking the case on each end is also quite a bit thicker compared to standard mid-tower case packaging.

 The documentation containing the user manual and the warranty information sheet are inside a zip-lock bag.
 The rest of the accessories are inside a smaller box in the case itself.
 This box was secured by ties but has come off during transport.
 It’s a good thing that the window had a protective film inside as well as outside so it did not get scratched.
 Hopefully, be quiet! secures this box better in the future to prevent damaging other thing such as fan blades when it gets lose.
 What some case manufacturers do is to poke holes on the box and run the security tie through it so it does not come lose or to mount it in one of the free drive trays.
 The accessory box could also be placed outside since there is enough protection with the case covering that it will not scratch the enclosure.